A Fresh Start: Prioritising Wellbeing in Schools This September

-BUT that “fresh start” often pushes us to go too hard, too fast.
-We rush to implement new systems, launch initiatives, and prove we are ready.
-While it feels productive in the moment, it can also set a relentless pace that is impossible to sustain.
-It is hard enough just getting used to the pace and intensity of school life after the summer break without adding a hundred new plates to keep spinning.
+But that “fresh start” often pushes us to go too hard, too fast.
+We rush to implement new systems, launch initiatives, and prove we’re ready.
+While it feels productive in the moment, it can also set a relentless pace that’s impossible to sustain.
+It’s hard enough just getting used to the pace and intensity of school life after the summer break without adding a hundred new plates to keep spinning.

 And this pace matters.
-It is one of the reasons why staff become more stressed, take more time off, are less productive in school, and, for too many, start thinking about leaving the profession altogether.
+It’s one of the reasons why staff become more stressed, take more time off, and are less productive in school.
+For too many, it leads to thoughts of leaving the profession altogether.
 Research now makes it even clearer how closely staff wellbeing is tied to school outcomes.
-Studies by UNSW and IBO over the past year show that teacher wellbeing is closely linked to student outcomes, not only academic achievement, but also students’ mental health and non-cognitive skills.
+Studies by UNSW and IBO over the past year show that teacher wellbeing is closely linked to student outcomes—not only academic achievement but also students’ mental health and non-cognitive skills.
 We know that stress is contagious.
 When teachers are stressed or close to burnout, their cortisol levels rise, and those stress signals are picked up by the colleagues and pupils around them.

 The good news?
 Leaders can disrupt this cycle.
-Most of us have had the experience of walking into a school and it just “felt good.”
+Most of us have walked into a school that just “felt good.”
 The work culture feels positive, staff have energy, and are enthusiastic.
-Most often in these schools, the leadership team have taken a strategic approach to well-being and looked for ways to reduce and prevent stress for staff.
-Yes, wellbeing is complex, but research shows there are three things that really affect staff, and tackling them can make a big difference.
+In these schools, the leadership team has taken a strategic approach to wellbeing and sought ways to reduce and prevent stress for staff.
+Yes, wellbeing is complex, but research shows there are three key factors that significantly affect staff, and tackling them can make a big difference.

 Workload

-Workload is the number one factor that affects staff well-being and drives the retention crisis.
-As school leaders, we need to really understand the detail of what is creating pressure, and the only way to do that is by talking with staff and gathering that information.
-For example, what tasks are teachers doing that do not add value?
+Workload is the number one factor affecting staff wellbeing and driving the retention crisis.
+As school leaders, we need to understand what creates pressure.
+The only way to do that is by talking with staff and gathering information.
+For example, what tasks are teachers doing that don’t add value?
 What admin could be removed?
 Is the work staff are being asked to do purposeful?
 Does it focus on what matters most in your school?
 Is it manageable?
-Once leaders have a clearer picture of which aspects of workload are causing the most stress, solutions can be explored together with staff.
+Once leaders have a clearer picture of which aspects of workload cause the most stress, solutions can be explored together with staff.
 Collaboration nearly always brings the best outcomes.

 Control

 We know that when people feel they have some control and autonomy over their work, it makes a real difference.
-This starts with involving staff in decision-making and giving them a voice in how their roles are shaped.
-No one likes to feel that decisions are being made for them, especially when they believe there is a better way to achieve the same outcome.
+This starts with involving staff in decision-making and giving them a voice in shaping their roles.
+No one likes to feel that decisions are being made for them, especially when they believe there’s a better way to achieve the same outcome.
 For example, when asking a subject leader to take on a new initiative, ask for their input, agree on the outcomes, but let them decide how to deliver it while providing the support they need.
-In schools where staff feel trusted to get on with their roles and to make decisions, well-being and engagement both increase.
+In schools where staff feel trusted to get on with their roles and make decisions, wellbeing and engagement both increase.

 Belonging

-We can all agree, research aside, that as humans we feel better, happier, and more motivated when we have a sense of belonging and know we are valued at work.
-In schools where leaders actively build this kind of culture, where staff feel connected and part of the school community, well-being, morale, and collaboration improve.
+We can all agree, research aside, that as humans, we feel better, happier, and more motivated when we have a sense of belonging and know we’re valued at work.
+In schools where leaders actively build this kind of culture, where staff feel connected and part of the school community, wellbeing, morale, and collaboration improve.

-Research shows that if workload, control, or belonging is lacking in a school, no amount of one-off well-being initiatives, as nice and appreciated as they are in the moment, can make a difference to well-being.
-When schools take time to understand workload, give staff some control and autonomy over their work, and create a sense of belonging, everything else such as retention, engagement, and performance shifts.
+Research shows that if workload, control, or belonging is lacking in a school, no amount of one-off wellbeing initiatives—nice and appreciated as they are in the moment—can make a difference to wellbeing.
+When schools take time to understand workload, give staff some control and autonomy over their work, and create a sense of belonging, everything else, such as retention, engagement, and performance, shifts.

 A Different Kind of September

 So what if, this year, we chose a different approach?
-What if we made small, intentional shifts that create the conditions for staff to do their best work in a way that is sustainable well beyond the first week of September?
-What if we put well-being at the heart of school strategy?
+What if we made small, intentional shifts that create the conditions for staff to do their best work in a way that’s sustainable well beyond the first week of September?
+What if we put wellbeing at the heart of school strategy?

 Practical Steps to Embed Wellbeing

-Some of the evidence that shaped these insights:
+Some of the evidence that shaped these insights includes:

 de Bloom, J., Geurts, S. A. E., Taris, T. W., Sonnentag, S., de Weerth, C., & Kompier, M. A. J. (2010).
 Effects of vacation from work on health and well-being: Lots of fun, quickly gone.
 Work & Stress, 24(2), 196–216. https://doi.org/10.1080/02678373.2010.493385